rjsoriano1990/Project2/README.md

 ## Project Proposal

 Our team wanted to look at the effects of Covid-19.
 We looked for datasets on unemployment, vaccines, and deaths all by state.
 We wanted to see if life has gotten better over time with people getting vaccinated, be it lower death percentage or lower unemployment rates.
+All of our data was loaded into a relational database, Postgres.

+## Preliminary Findings

+We ran a query to see the total percentage of completed vaccination series by state.
+We found, surprisingly, California only ranked 15th out of all 50 states and Vermont was 1st.
+We weren't able to find a significant effect on unemployment rates or case to death percentages for California.
+Unemployment rates remained low in Vermont and seemed unaffected by vaccinations.
+Vermont did have a 50% decrease in case to death percentages as vaccination percentages increased.

+## Future Analysis

+Given the time constraints of this project we were only able to run limited analysis on the database.
+Future analysis of this database could include:
+- State vs State
+- Total Cases vs Total Deaths
+- Unemployment rates vs Death percentage
+- Pfizer Vaccines vs Moderna Vaccines
+- Vaccines distributed vs Vaccines administered
+-

 ## Data